clastix/kamaji/docs/content/reference/api.md

 ExtraArgs allows adding additional arguments to the Control Plane components, such as kube-apiserver, controller-manager, and scheduler.
+WARNING - This option can override existing parameters and cause components to misbehave in unxpected ways.
+Only modify if you know what you are doing.

 <table>
     <thead>